akos-almasi/Term1/README.md

 ## ETL pipeline
-Since we have many races in a year it makes sense to create an ETL pipeline to make sure that my denormalized table is up to date after a race is completed.
+Since we have many races in a year it makes sense to create an ETL pipeline to make sure that my denormalized table is up to date after a race is completed, and added to the races table.

 ```
 DROP TABLE IF EXISTS log;